define-private-public/HTML5-Canvas-Nim/README.md

 TODO:
  - [ ] Professional README
    - Don't forget to link to the mozilla docs
-   - 2D drawing canvas only (maybe other ones)?
+   - 2D drawing canvas only (maybe other ones in the future)
+     - link to webgl package
    - If something doesn't have support accross all major browsers, it's not supported
    - Most experimental things aren't included, unless is has major support (see above)
    - for `createPattern()`, only <img>, <canvas>, `ImageData`, and `CanvasRenderingContext2D` are supported